-Expect a lucky dip between driving in sand, gravel, undulating roads, potholes and perfectly graded tarmac, which can change in the click of a kilometre.
+Expect road surface changes between driving in sand, gravel, undulating roads, potholes and perfectly graded tarmac, which can change in the click of a kilometre.
 Being cautious, reducing speed when necessary, and avoiding heavy braking are our top tips for Outback road conditions.

 8.Take regular breaks

 As with any long road trip, regular breaks are essential.

 With vast landscapes, seemingly endless horizons and the odd mirage to contend with, the journey can be just as exciting as the destination.
 We recommend not travelling too far in one day, stopping as soon as you become tired, and taking the time to make pit stops for meals, refueling and exploring.
 As a rule of thumb, take breaks every couple of hours to ensure you stay alert for possible obstacles.

 Ever had a mud bath outside?
 Canoed down a lush outback sandstone oasis?
 Or enjoyed a beer in a town with a population of just 12 people?